ericanderson2/leet-friends/README.md

 - Storage (to store friend usernames)
 - Notifications (to show notifications for a friend, if toggled)
 - Tabs (allows notifications to link to user profile)
-- Alarms (to keep background script loaded for push notifications)